 How to Read (and Understand) a Jane Austen Novel

-I love Jane Austen novels, but they can be so hard to read at times.
-Most of us are not accustomed to 1800s English so of course, it’s difficult.
-Austen’s writing is definitely worth the effort it takes to read.
+I love Jane Austen novels but they can be so hard to read at times.
+Most of us are not accustomed to 1800s English so, of course, it’s difficult.
+Austen’s writing and characters are definitely worth the effort it takes to read.

 She has many books to choose from and I am working on reading them all!
 Thus far I have read *Sense and Sensibility, Emma, and *Persuasion.
 Sense and Sensibility was the first Jane Austen novel I read because it was on my school’s summer reading list.
 I absolutely fell in love with the characters and the storyline kept me on my toes the whole time.

 Here are a few tips that have helped me:

 a) This is probably the most difficult part since she does have so many!
 I would recommend, of the ones I have read, Sense and Sensibility or Pride and Prejudice.
 Emma is very long and was a bit slow for me.
 I loved Persuasion and it is one of the shortest ones; however, the main character is a bit “older” so depending on your age it may be more difficult to connect with her.
 I read

 b) If you are more quiet and/or introverted, you may connect with Elinor from Sense and Sensibility, Anne from Persuasion (she's nothing like Netflix's portrayal of her), or Fanny from Mansfield Park.

 c) If you are extroverted and mischievous, you may connect with Emma from *Emma or Lizzy from Pride and Prejudice.

 d) A hopeless romantic?
 Marianne from Sense and Sensibility.

 e) Always in your own world?
 Catherine from Northanger Abbey.